harche/runc/README.md

 ## runvm

-`runvm` (pronounced as `run vm`) is a CLI tool for spawning and running virtual machines using docker images. runvm allows you to use vastly available docker images and execute the code inside a secure virtual machine using standard OCI compliant docker runtime.
+`runvm` (pronounced as `run vm`) is a container runtime for spawning and running virtual machines using docker images. runvm allows you to use vastly available docker images and execute the code inside a secure virtual machine using standard OCI compliant docker runtime.

+`runvm` is aimed at achieving higher isolation for the application running inside containers using Qemu.
+Higher isolation is useful for applications which require the agility of containers but strong isolation provided by virtual machines, such as smart contract execution by blockchain (such as Hyperledger).

+`runvm` uses verified and optimized `cloud-init` based VM image to run the application.
+ Before running the VM, `runvm` verifies the VM image's SHA-1 hash.
+The execution proceeds only if the hash is verified.

 ## Building